SQream/sqream_docs/reference/index.rst

 *************************
 Reference Guides
 *************************

-The **Reference Guides** section provides reference for using SQream DB's interfaces and SQL features.
+The **Reference Guides** section is a reference for using the following SQream interfaces and SQL features:

 .. toctree::
-   :maxdepth: 5
+   :maxdepth: 2
-   :caption: In this section:
    :glob:

    sql/index